NordicSemiconductor/nrf-intel-hex/README.md

 # nrf-intel-hex

-Yet another parser for "Intel HEX" files.
+Yet another parser/writer for "[Intel HEX](https://en.wikipedia.org/wiki/Intel_HEX)" files.

+This is part of [Nordic Semiconductor](http://www.nordicsemi.com/)'s javascript tools to interface with nRF SoCs and development kits.
+Although the HEX format is a *de facto* standard and `nrf-intel-hex` should work on other hardware platforms, Nordic Semiconductor cannot offer support.
+This software is provided "as is".

 ## Demo

-If you have some .hex files around, and can copy-paste them around, try the [interactive browser demo](https://nordicsemiconductor.github.io/nrf-intel-hex/demo.html).
+If you have some .hex files around, and can copy-paste them, try the [interactive browser demo](https://nordicsemiconductor.github.io/nrf-intel-hex/demo.html).

 ## Usage